uviclibraries/genai-notebooklm/1-nblm-notebook.md

 > **Pro tip:** Mix formats in one notebook (PDF + web page + slides).
 NotebookLM is good at weaving them together, but you’ll want to know which source each idea came from.

----
+{: .step}

-## Step 2 – Explore the source summaries
+Step 2 – Explore the source summaries
+{: .label .label-step}

 1. In the **left panel**, click on a **single source** (one PDF, one webpage).
 2. Look at the **source summary** that NotebookLM generates: